If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 It is best that you buy honey from tested, approved and reliable sellers.
 Often, these are beekeepers and merchants who have sold honey for many years and therefore have a reputation to take care of.
 When you get a honey seller that meets your needs for pure and high-quality honey, stick with them.
 You should also recommend the seller who has good quality pure honey to your friends.
 This locks out the bad merchants that have low-quality impure honey from the market.

-Additionally, go for honey sold in reputable environments such as agricultural fairs, in beekeeping exhibitions and at farmer’s markets among others.
+Additionally, go for honey sold in reputable environments such as agricultural fairs, in beekeeping exhibitions and farmer’s markets among others.
 The merchants in such environments take care to sell only the best honey they have and maintain a good reputation.
-Most of them are local beekeepers and merchants who stand to suffer loss of customers if they sell impure honey that is of low quality.
+Most of them are local beekeepers and merchants who stand to suffer the loss of customers if they sell impure honey that is of low quality.

 Honey Purity Myths